 Covenants are obligations or terms imposed on Bond Issuers by the lenders that covers legal bindings and failing which the lender may call on default and may ask the borrower to repay the bond immediately.

 The most important concern for a lender is to recover his money in full.
 Bond Issuers often end up taking so much debt that they end up in interest payment failure and slowly principal payment failure.
-It has been observed in the past that without restrictions imposed, the management of the company who issues bonds tends to operate so freely that they completely ignore bondholder’s interest and start working on an expansion, which eats up the cash for interest payments.
+It has been observed in the past that without restrictions imposed, the management of the company that issues bonds tends to operate so freely that they completely ignore bondholder’s interest and start working on an expansion, which eats up the cash for interest payments.
 So it passes the power from bond issuer to bondholder.
 These are legal obligations that a bondholder will have to abide by, or else default will be triggered.

 How do Covenants Restrictions Work?